graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 depending on the concrete error condition.

 Note: Typically this will be the `400` (Bad Request) status code.

+Note: This rule is "should" to maintain compatibility with legacy servers which may return 200 status codes even when this type of error occurs.

 Otherwise, the status codes depends on the media type with which the GraphQL response will be served: